bullhorn/rest-api-docs/source/includes/entityref/_employeepay.md

         <tr class="odd">
             <td>hoursWorked</td>
             <td>BigDecimal</td>
             <td>The total number of hours worked from the timesheet.
-This is required to update the Paycheck UI for your client.</td>
+This is required to update the paycheck user interface for your client.</td>
             <td>X</td>
             <td></td>
         </tr>